BITRY/WT95_Binance_bot_python_api_GUI_self_or_together_multi_coin_multifunctions_trader_Tools/README.md

 see all .png in the root git, so you know what it is ;-) and how it looks at last...

+If you had started a COin in the GUI you can also Close GUI --->  the started bot sill runs behind (restarter.py hold all running) if you wana stopp all you need to STOP each COIN.
+Your the boss as long yours computer stable and internet connection stable ( and ::-) code stable--souldbe)..
+So if a Coin is started is started as long you don't stop it you need to stop it in the GUI again to  STOP it!!!
+Also if you close the GUI !!
+Pay Attention !!
+IF YOU DONT STOP IT AND CLOSE GUI, it run and runs behind......
+Pay Attention !!

+with all please...slow ussage..and learn how what does in NOW.py  in each coins folder...
+You Can sue a Coin Folder Name Slot and sue with other symbol is no problem...onyl for oyu at last to manage it.

 🚀 WT95 Binance Python API GUI Trader Tool

 A comprehensive multi-coin trading bot with advanced analytics, manual and automated trading, and a sleek GUI interface for Binance users.